 Embarking upon the North Coast route, from Shi-Shi Beach to Rialto Beach, meant not much information to go on for hiking in May.
 The Ozette Triangle between the highway, Cape Alava, and Sandpoint is well-trafficked; beyond that I knew to expect ropes, boulders, and not much else.

 I think I did like it.
 It’s an interesting, beautiful place.
 Not the West Coast Trail, no, but with its own character, at once popular and primitive, with great crowds one moment and that “am I the only one here?” the next.
-Wild, rugged.
-Difficult enough.
+At its easiest, it is some of the finest hiking I’ve ever experienced; at its worst, wild, rugged, and difficult enough.
 Worth a look.

 Never miss a ramble